tea tin can 7-1

 Pantone in a tea tin can and tips for color accuracy in CMYK printing

-Before producing any batch of tea tin can, we collaborate with our design and branding teams to determine precise Pantone values for the logo, graphics, and background elements.
-We document these specifications in a style guide, such as Pantone 485 C for the red seal, Pantone 342 C for the green leaf graphics, and so on.
-First, I confirm that the artwork file references the correct Pantone color chip.
-Next, I confirm with the client to prevent errors in subsequent communication.
-Additionally, I also specify the acceptable tolerances—for example, ΔE ≤ 2 in CIELAB readings—to indicate the range of allowed deviations.
-By establishing these benchmarks during the design phase, we set clear expectations for Pantone and subsequent CMYK work.
-As a result, whether produced for large-volume retail or limited-edition seasonal blends, our tea tins always reflect the brand’s distinct personality.
+Before printing any batch of tea caddies, we work with the client to determine the precise Pantone colors for the logo, graphics, and background elements.
+First, I confirm that the original artwork references the correct Pantone color.
+Next, I confirm this with the client to prevent errors in subsequent communications.
+I also provide a tolerance range, such as ΔE ≤ 2 in CIELAB readings, to indicate the acceptable range of deviation.
+By establishing these benchmarks during the design phase, we set expectations for subsequent work.
+This ensures that our tea caddies consistently reflect the brand’s unique personality, whether producing for large-scale retail or limited-edition seasonal blends.

 Choosing the Right Pantone Spot Color for Tea tin can